 Divorce and Home Selling

 Many people when they get divorced sell their home or condo and split the profit.
-This is one of the easiest thing to do is split it all down to 2 equal shares and go your own separate ways.
+This is one of the easiest things to do is split it all down to 2 equal shares and go your own separate ways.
 Of course, a divorce Lawyer will be the best advisor on this, not a Realtor.
 Your Lawyer will help you through the whole divorce process and make sure that your best interests are taken care of.
 A Realtor can help you to determine what you may sell your current home or condo for and what you can afford to spend on your new place.

 Before you place your home or condo on the market, however, consider these relevant points: